 # or "NXDOMAIN", the final target died.

 Fix: update the CNAME / A to the current target.
-If you migrated hosts, the old cname.heroku-app.com or similar is dead — replace with the new host’s value.
+If you migrated hosts, the old cname.heroku-app.com or similar is dead — replace it with the new host’s value.
+After a host migration, also delete any AAAA (IPv6) rows the old platform created; some hosts (Render, for one) are IPv4-only and a stale AAAA row sends part of your traffic into the void.

 Case 3: DNS resolves but the host doesn’t recognize the subdomain

-The classic Vercel / Netlify / Cloudflare Pages footgun.
-DNS points correctly at the host, but the host’s project hasn’t added blog.example.com to its allowed domains list, so its load balancer returns a generic 404 or an SSL handshake error.
+The classic Vercel / Netlify / Cloudflare Pages footgun, and the single most common cause after Case 1.
+DNS points correctly at the host, but the host’s project hasn’t added blog.example.com to its domain list, so its edge returns a generic 404, a “Site not found” page, or an SSL handshake error using the wrong certificate.

 How to spot it: